How to Read a Champagne Label | fatcork

 Aside from the producer and the village from which the Champagne came, another key bit of information is the style of the cuvée.
 Here are some descriptors you are likely to see:

-• Premier Cru or Grand Cru — terms used to describe the status and location of villages where grapes are grown in Champagne.
+• Grand Cru or Premier Cru — terms used to describe the status and location of villages where grapes are grown in Champagne.
 Grand Cru is considered to be the best tier, and Premier Cru is the second best tier.
-Learn more here
+Learn more here.
+Note: Great Champagne doesn’t always come with Grand or Premier status.
+There are plenty of non-cru cuvées that are absolutely stunning.

 • Millésime — French for “vintage,” meaning all the wine in the cuvée has been harvested from a single year.
 Winemakers only deem a cuvée a millésime when it is an exceptionally good vintage.
-These bubs need to rest and mature for at least three years in the cellars before they can be enjoyed.
 Vintage cuvées tend to have well-integrated flavors and delicate finesse.

-• NV — an abbreviation for “non-vintage.”
+• NV — an abbreviation for “nonvintage.”
 You will see this on the label if the Champagne is a blend of grapes from different harvests during different years.
 Sometimes NV is not listed at all.
-Non-vintage bubbles have to age for at least 15 months, and their fruit flavors are a bit more expressive than their vintage counterparts.
+Nonvintage bubbles have to age in the producer’s cellar for at least 15 months, and their fruit flavors are a bit more expressive than their vintage counterparts.

-• Blancs de Blancs — French for “white of whites,” meaning that it is Champagne made of 100 percent chardonnay.
+• Blancs de blancs — French for “white of whites,” meaning that it is Champagne made of 100% chardonnay

 Each wine has a certain amount of natural sugar from its grapes, but in Champagne, winemakers add dosage (an amount of still wine and sugar) during the last step of the winemaking process to lend balance and emphasize the unique flavors of the wine.
 Some winemakers choose not to add dosage to allow the quality and characteristics of their grapes to shine through.

-Dosage is indicated by its varying degrees: doux (containing the most dosage, 50 g/l) all the way down to brut nature (containing zero dosage, 0 g/l).
+Dosage is described by its varying degrees: doux (containing the most dosage, 50 g/l) all the way down to brut nature (containing zero dosage, 0 g/l).
 Dry Champagne — brut, extra brut and brut nature — is the only Champagne you’ll find at fatcork.
 In fact, most of our Champagnes contain less than 7 g/l.
+For all fatcork Champagnes, you’ll find the exact amount of dosage listed on the back label with the other geeky details.

 All Champagne labels — on the front or the back — include two small letters that indicate the type of producer that made the wine.
 There are seven types of possible producers divided into three main categories:

-Maisons or big houses are the most recognized producers of Champagne.
+Grand maisons or “big houses” are the most recognized producers of Champagne.
 These houses, like Veuve Clicquot, Dom Pérignon and Bollinger, tend to blend for consistency.
-They make most of their cuvées the same each time, so when you open a bottle, it tastes like you would expect it to taste.
-Maisons source their grapes from smaller growers all over Champagne, and they sometimes grow some of the grapes themselves.
-Maisons account for 87 percent of Champagne imported to the U.S.
+They make most of their cuvées the exact way every time, so when you open a bottle, it tastes like you would expect it to taste.
+Grand maisons source their grapes from smaller growers all over Champagne, and they sometimes grow some of the grapes themselves.
+Grand maisons account for 87% of Champagne imported to the U.S. Here are the two-letter codes that indicate that the Champagne was made by a grand maison:

-• NM or Négociant Manipulant is a house that buys all or some of their grapes from other growers.
-Anything with less than 94 percent estate fruit must be labeled NM.
+• NM (négociant manipulant) — a house that buys all or some of their grapes from other growers.
+Anything with less than 94% estate-grown fruit must be labeled NM.

-• RM or Récoltant-Manipulant refers to small family-run grower-producers who make Champagne exclusively from grapes that grow in their own vineyards.
+• RM (récoltant-manipulant) — a small family-run producer that makes grower Champagne exclusively from grapes that grow in their own vineyards.

-• SR or Société de Récoltants is a group of two or more growers that share a common production site.
-Some winemakers often don’t have room or the resources to have all their own equipment, and it is more environmentally friendly to share resources.
+• SR (société de récoltants) — a group of two or more growers that share a common production site.
+Many grower-producers in Champagne don’t have the room or the resources to keep their own equipment.
+It’s more cost effective and environmentally friendly to share resources.

-Coopertifs are Champagne brands, usually from a particular village, that pool their resources to make Champagne, so they don’t have to each own their own equipment.
-Typically, there is a head winemaker that makes all the Champagne.
+Coopertifs are Champagne brands, usually from a particular village, that pool their resources to make Champagne.
+They share equipment and a head winemaker.

-• CM or Coopérative-Manipulant is a group of winemakers that pool their grapes and bring them to a single production facility to make Champagne.
-Then, they sell their portion of the Champagne under their own name.
+• CM (coopérative-manipulant) — a group of winemakers that pool their grapes and bring them to a single production facility to make Champagne.
+Then, they each sell their portion of the Champagne under their own name.

 Champagne bottles come in all different sizes.
 It will be obvious in person, but if you’re shopping online, here’s what to look for:

-375 mL = a half bottle of Champagne (a little more than two 5-ounces glasses)
+375 mL = a half bottle or demi (equal to a little more than two 5-oz glasses)

-750 mL = a standard-sized bottle of Champagne (five 5-ounce glasses)
+750 mL = a standard-sized bottle (equal to five 5-oz glasses)

-1.5 L = a magnum.
-The equivalent of two standard-sized bottles (10 5-ounce glasses)
+1.5 L = a magnum (the equivalent of two standard-sized bottles or 10 5-oz glasses)

-3 L = a Jeroboam.
-The equivalent of two magnums or four standard-sized bottles ( 20 5-ounce glasses)
+3 L = a Jeroboam (the equivalent of two magnums, four standard-sized bottles or 20 5-oz glasses)

-At fatcork and on many of the Champagne bottles you find at restaurants, the back label includes information about the importer and/or the distribution — good to know if you like the wine.
-They will likely import other bottles you would enjoy.
+At fatcork, and on many of the Champagne bottles you find at restaurants, the back label includes information about the importer and/or the distribution — good to know if you like the wine.
+They will likely import other bottles you’ll enjoy.
+You’ll also find all the geeky details about that particular bottle: its village, region, vintage, varieties, disgorgement date and dosage.

 In France on bottles you buy directly from the producer, the back label will most likely include interesting or required information about the wine and the producer.